 This is the final step and entails the family mediator documenting whatever you have agreed upon with your ex.
 In case you wish is it to be legally binding, then you can involve a solicitor.

 Yes.
-You are allowed to go along with a family member.
+You are allowed to attend mediation with a family member.
 It depends on the type of family member you want to accompany you to be your support.

-For those who cannot express themselves adequately, they can use their family members to help them out with critical issues.
-Seeking help will minimize the chances of giving in easily.
+For those who cannot express themselves adequately, you can use ask family members to help them out with critical issues.
+Seeking support will minimise the chances of feeling overwhelmed.

-However, some people may prefer family members but an attorney instead.
-If both parties agree, then these people can take part in mediation.
+However, some people may not prefer family members as support during mediation but a solicitor or legal professional instead.
+If both parties agree, then they can take part in mediation alongside you.

-Most importantly, the family mediator must ensure that both of you take an active role in decision making rather than leaving it to the attorney or family member.
+The family mediator will ensure that both of you take an active role in decision making rather than leaving it to the attorney or family member.
+Your accompanying family members should be there to give moral support if needed

-You can also agree with your mediator on a fixed number of sessions.
-To ensure the costs remain low, it is wise to discuss with your ex-partner before the sessions kick off.
+You can also agree with your mediator beforehand on a fixed number of sessions.
+To ensure the costs remain low, it is wise to discuss with your ex-partner before the sessions begin.
+The Family Mediation Voucher Scheme and Legal Aid are financial support option that you may be eligible for.
+Speak to your mediator to find out more.

 What you say in mediation is very important.
 It will determine whether you reach an agreement or not.